 What are the norms around co-authorship with predocs?
 How will your work be recognized?

-- The norms within econ don’t match up with other fields.
+The norms within econ don't match up with other fields.
 In some fields, it is the norm for RAs who contribute a significant amount of time to a project to become co-authors.
 In econ, this view is often discounted in favor of predocs remaining in the acknowledgments.
-Here are some interesting discussions of this phenomenon: 1, 2
+Here are some interesting discussions of this phenomenon: 1, 2.
+My concern in this respect is that if there is some kind of falling out with a PI, you really only have the letter of rec as a proof of competence rather than a publication record, so it makes all of the above questions even more important prior to taking the position.

-Ask if any of their friends have had a particularly good or bad experiences with certain professors.
+Ask if any of their friends have had a particularly good or bad experience with certain professors.

 Econ Job Market usually skews towards more international positions.